 Pronunciation of 'Acanthaceae'

-The word 'Acanthaceae' refers to a family of flowering plants commonly known as the acanthus family.
-It is pronounced in English as 'əˌkænˈθeɪsiˌi' or 'əˌkænˈθeɪʃiˌi'.
+The word 'Acanthaceae' refers to a family of flowering plants, commonly known as the acanthus family.
+It is pronounced as 'əˌkænˈθeɪsiː' in English.

-The word 'Acanthaceae' originates from the Greek word 'akantha' (ἄκανθα), meaning 'thorn' or 'spine', combined with the Latin suffix '-aceae', which is used to denote plant families.
+The term 'Acanthaceae' originates from the Greek word 'akantha,' meaning 'thorn,' combined with the suffix '-aceae,' which is used to denote plant families in scientific nomenclature.

 Pronunciation Details